fmtawhid/fmtawhid/README.md

 ## 🙋‍♂️ About Me

 <p align="justify">
-I am a passionate Full Stack Web Developer and Designer.
-I have completed many projects in programming languagI have had the opportunity to work on many programming related projects in my institute.
-After completing my SSC 2020, I am improving my web development skills.
-Every day I want to learn something new and share my knowledge with my Project and others.
+Hi I am Tawhid, I have completed Diploma 7th semester in computer department from SSR institute.
+I know how to develop a website using Python with Django.
+I know HTML CSS, some JavaScript, Python with Django, some MySQL and WordPress.I have complate 3 Project using Django.
+Uploaded to my Github.
+I worked in Tech llc company as Web Developer.
+I want to work with you to improve my skills.
 </p>

 <br /><br />